List of famous failed startups and businesses in India - Updated 2023

 Many crypto exchangers appealed against the RBI order in the Supreme Court but to no avail.

-Rather than helping them sail through tough times, the government became stricter with crypto exchangers.
+Rather than helping them sail through tough times, the government became stricter with crypto exchanges.

 Unocoin owners were arrested in October 2018 in Bengaluru on the charges of installing a Bitcoin ATM.